apereo/cas/docs/cas-server-documentation/ticketing/JPA-Ticket-Registry.md

 # JPA Ticket Registry

-The JPA Ticket Registry allows CAS to store client authenticated state data (tickets) in a database back-end such as MySQL.
+The JPA Ticket Registry allows CAS to store tickets in a relational database back-end such as MySQL.

 <div class="alert alert-warning"><strong>Usage Warning!</strong><p>Using a relational database as
 the back-end persistence choice for ticket registry state management is a fairly unnecessary and complicated